How to Cook Eggplant

-Ways to Cook Eggplant
+How to Dice Eggplant

 Slice an unpeeled eggplant into rounds or strips.
 Create a breading station with 3 shallow bowls: one filled with flour, one filled with 2 eggs whisked with 2 tablespoons water, and one filled with breadcrumbs.
 Bread the eggplant by dipping pieces first in the flour, then the egg mixture (letting the excess drip off) and finally the breadcrumbs.
 Place on a parchment-lined baking sheet.
 Bake in a 400°F oven for 30 minutes, flipping once halfway through.
-(Try breaded eggplant in this easy Eggplant Parmesan recipe.)

 Slice an unpeeled eggplant into rounds or planks.
 Preheat a grill to medium-high heat (450-500°F).
 Brush each side of the eggplant slices with oil and sprinkle with salt, if desired.
 Place on the grill grate and cook until browned, about 4 minutes per side.

-To Sauté or Stir-Fry Eggplant:
+How to Sauté or Stir-Fry Eggplant

 Dice an eggplant into cubes as directed above.
 Heat oil in a large skillet over medium-high heat until shimmering.
 Add the eggplant and cook without stirring until browned, 2 to 3 minutes .
 Stir, then continue to cook until tender.